 The MLRS launches various missiles and ammunition in quick strikes during combat.

 Field Artillery Firefinder Radar Operator MOS 13R

 These soldiers detect enemy forces and alert Army units.
 They're trained to use highly sensitive radar called Firefinder, and other detection equipment, often in the heat of combat.
 This role is critical to successful combat missions and like all the MOS in the artillery field requires soldiers who can work well under pressure.
 You'll need a score of at least 98 on the surveillance and communications (SC) segment of the ASVAB, and will spend ten weeks in AIT training at Fort Sill after completing boot camp.

 Field Artillery Surveyor/Meteorological Crewmember MOS 13T

 Part soldier, part meteorologist, this job monitors weather conditions for the field artillery team's combat missions to ensure accurate missile launches.
 They learn how to analyze weather systems, launch weather balloons and prepare schematic sketches.
-To qualify for this MOS you need at least a 93 on the electronics (EL) segment of the ASVAB.
+To qualify for this MOS, you need at least a 93 on the electronics (EL) segment of the ASVAB.
 After boot camp, you'll spend ten weeks in AIT at Fort Sill.

 Field Artillery Senior Sergeant MOS 13Z

 Field artillery senior sergeant leads in the fire support, operations/intelligence, and target acquisition activities in a field artillery battalion, brigade, division artillery, or corps artillery.
-This is not an entry-level position and requires a secret security clearance from the Department of Defense.
+It is not an entry-level position and requires a secret security clearance from the Department of Defense.